bochen0909/menu-api-demo/README.md

 - Single Node vs Multi Nodes.
 - ...

-For scalability and large deployments, it is recommended to separate the data storage and API services.
-This separation allows for better management and flexibility in scaling the application.
+For enhanced scalability and large-scale deployments, it is advisable to decouple the data storage from the API services.
+This separation enables improved management and provides flexibility when scaling the application.

-The API of the application needs to perform text data searching.
-While traditional databases have the ability to handle text matching, tools like Lucene or Elasticsearch offer more versatility and robustness in terms of search functions.
+The application's API requires text data searching capabilities.
+While traditional databases can handle text matching, utilizing tools like Lucene or Elasticsearch offers greater versatility and robustness in terms of search functions.

-Taking into account the scalability and efficient search requirements, the final design choice is to use FastAPI for developing the APIs, while leveraging Elasticsearch as the data store.
+Considering the need for scalability and efficient search functionality, the optimal design decision is to employ FastAPI for API development and utilize Elasticsearch as the data store.

-By implementing this design, the application can benefit from the powerful searching capabilities of Elasticsearch while enjoying the high-performance and user-friendly development experience provided by FastAPI.
+By implementing this design, the application can leverage the robust searching capabilities of Elasticsearch while simultaneously benefiting from the high-performance and developer-friendly experience offered by FastAPI.
+This combination ensures efficient search functionality and a seamless development process.

 ## Development